Faith (Pop Smoke album): Music and lyrics

-"Demeanor" featuring Dua Lipa is a electropop and disco-pop song that uses a bassline, rhythm guitar, drums, funky groove and bounce, woozy vibes, and rhythmic verses.
+"Demeanor" featuring Dua Lipa is an electropop and disco-pop song that uses a bassline, rhythm guitar, drums, funky groove and bounce, woozy vibes, and rhythmic verses.
 It contains a spliced-in verse from an unreleased Pop Smoke track called "Face2Face".
 In the song, Pop Smoke sings about how women enjoy the way he acts and being intoxicated.
 The late artist then raps about suffering through poverty.
 Lipa gets her own verse as she sings: "You can't say Pop without Smoke", referring to Pop Smoke's line "You cannot say Pop and forget the Smoke" in his 2019 song "Gatti" with JackBoys and Travis Scott.
 "Spoiled" featuring Pharrell is a pop, funk and R&B song with keyboard melodies.
 Its lyrics discuss women as being spoiled.
 "8-Ball" featuring Kid Cudi is a Latin and drone-influenced blues and Middle Eastern track that features a guitar and elastic bassline.
 Both Pop Smoke and Kid Cudi rap about luck, loss and love.
 Udit Mahalingan of The Line of Best Fit stated that "Back Door" featuring Quavo and Kodak Black is about a "piece of maternal advice into a meditation on the urban New York experience".
 Faith closes with the lofi hip hop and trap song "Merci Beaucoup", which stands for "thank you very much" in French.
 It makes use of a UK drill-style bassline and sonic undertones.
 Pop Smoke raps about attacking his enemies, taking their jewelry, and women wanting to be with him.
 It then transitions to a spoken word outro, in which Pop Smoke stands on his accomplishments and predicts more, emphasizing his loyalty to his goal.
 Rolling Stone author Milan Kordestani opined that Pop Smoke is "clearly speaking to his target audience" during "Merci Beaucoup".
 Kordestani recognized that Pop Smoke was "referencing his marketing strategy at the same time".
 The author concludes that when Pop Smoke writes his lyrics, he isn't thinking about the 'masses'; instead, he is thinking about the people in his hometown of Brooklyn, New York.
 He's aiming for an audience that will want to hear his distinct lyrics and voice.